Hello there, and thanks for stopping by!

 Field Mapping is optional.
 Basic fields such as Email Address, Name, Title, Address, Company Name, and Phone are already pre-mapped even if you haven’t enabled this Step.
 Otherwise, if you have more additional fields to map, then you’ll have to set these fields up here.

-Managing your Constant Contact field is super simple!
+Managing your Constant Contact fields is super simple!
 Please see the link below for more information on how to do it:

 Step 5: Filtering and Segmentation

 This Step is one of our most powerful features ever used by most of our subscribers.
-For example, if you have thousands of records in your CRM and you only want to pull out the records with specific criteria, only these records will be synced to your Constant Contact Main List.
+For example, if you have thousands of records in Salesforce and only want to pull out the records with specific criteria, only these records will be synced to your Constant Contact Lists.

 Step 6: Sync Scheduling

 Finally, the very last step.
 Just select the time when you would like to sync your data automatically.

 Check out this video on How Scheduling Works:

 Tap the Finish button and then Sync Now.

 Need some help?